upvalue/meditations/README.md

 - Go libraries: See Godeps/Godeps.json
 - JS libraries: See package.json
 - Programs: Pandoc (only necessary for exporting markdown/plaintext descriptions of progress)
+- Browser: Meditations relies on modern browser features like `fetch,` and does not include polyfills.
+Please use an up to date version of a consumer browser.

 # Development